 Vamvakaris was born in 1905 on the Cycladic island of Syros in the locality known as Ano Syros.
 At the age of 12, he went to Piraeus, where he learned how to play the bouzouki.
 In Piraeus, he founded the first rebetika band in Greece.

 At the start of WWII, Vamvakaris wrote the most famous of his songs, an example being the classic love song “I Fragkosyriani” about a young Roman Catholic woman from Ano Syros (“fragkos” is a way of referring to Greek Catholics on Syros).
-Below you can read the lyrics of the songs and listen to it.
+Below you can read the lyrics of the song and listen to it.

 Vamvakaris went back to Piraeus in 1955 and in 1960, his record was released.
 Well-known Greek singers have been singing his rembetika songs, old and new, to this day.